 Plastic water bottles line landfills, streets, stadiums, along with oceans, all over the world.
-Many people indulge in a few of these convenient bottles, making the environmental and financial impact of disposable bottles a growing concern.
+Many people indulge in these convenient bottles, making the environmental and financial impact of disposable bottles a growing concern.
+Let’s all help reduce plastic use!

 Reduce plastic use in order to help the environment & save money